tichimura-pivotal/pio-eventserver/README.md

 ## Query for predictions

-When deployed, the model was auto-trained to predict the best fitting service plan for a mobile phone user based on their voice, data and text usage.
+Once deployment completes, the engine is ready to predict the best fitting **service plan** for a **mobile phone user** based on their **voice, data, and text usage**.

-Submit queries containing these three user properties to get a prediction for the best fitting service plan:
+Submit queries containing these three user attributes to get predictions using [Apache Spark MLlib's Naive Bayes algorithm](https://spark.apache.org/docs/1.6.2/mllib-naive-bayes.html):

 ```bash
 curl -X POST https://$engine_name.herokuapp.com/queries.json \